Usage Statistics

 The next step is to ensure that Prometheus scrapes your ShinyProxy server.
 For

-demonstrating purposes, it is enough
+demonstrating purposes, it’s enough

 to download it and extract it on your server.